UWASL/NIFTY/README.md

 ```bash
 $ make
 ```
-to compile the code and generate the excutables.
+to compile the code and generate the executables.

 Usage